 The states listed below offer the HiSET high school equivalency exam.
 Adults who did not complete their high school education can use the high school equivalency test to earn a credential that compares to a standard high school degree.
 Check here to learn more about the ->cost of HiSET testing in every state.

-The HiSET is offered both in a computer-based model and in a paper-and-pencil format except in New Jersey, where all tests are administered on a computer.
+The HiSET is offered both in a computer-based model and in a paper-and-pencil format, except in New Jersey and West Virginia, where the tests are administered on a computer.

 Be aware, though, that in states where multiple options are available, not all testing centers administer the HiSET, so get adequately informed to avoid disappointment.
 Here is an overview of states that use the HiSET exam.
 See also this post with ->HiSET test centers by state.